tonantr/react-hooks-practice-westworld-command-center/README.md

 ## Contributing

-If you find any bugs or have some suggestions, send a PR and we'll try to incorporate it!
+If you find any bugs or have some suggestions, send a PR and we'll try to incorporate it!!!